Guide to Different Types of Tomatoes (And How to Use Them)

 Hybrids, a more recent development, are the result of forced cross-pollination between two different varieties (see What are Hybrid Seeds).
 There is no attempt to develop a seed “line” for a hybrid; it is produced anew each year, always by crossing the same two varieties.

 Tomatoes generally self-pollinate, the (male) pollen in the flower fertilizing the (female) stigma, often with the help of bees or wind.
 (There’s actually more to it than that, but that’s enough for the moment.)
 Occasionally cross-pollination occurs when one of those helpers brings pollen from a different variety to the flower (see Pollination in the Garden).

-Fruit Size, Shape and Use: What do you want to do with your tomatoes?
-Do you want tomatoes for shish kabob or for hamburgers?
-For tomato sauce or for salads?
-The use will to some extent determine the variety of tomato you want to grow.
+What do you want to do with your tomatoes?
+Do you want tomatoes for shish kabob or hamburgers?
+For tomato sauce or salads?
+The use will to some extent determine the variety of tomatoes you want to grow.

 Tomatoes come in all sorts of shapes and sizes.
 Cherry tomatoes, grape tomatoes, pear tomatoes, etc. tend to be sweet and easy to grow.
 They take less time since they are smaller, so they can work well for gardeners with short growing seasons.
 They also tend to be disease resistant.

 There are hundreds of kinds of slicing tomatoes, including the big gun of the tomato world, the Beefsteak.
 Because classic red slicers tend to be big and bulky, each plant will bear fewer fruits, but each tomato will be bigger.